Dick Haymes: Career

-World War II
+World War II and attempted deportation

 Haymes's birth in Argentina to non-U.S. citizens meant he was not an American citizen.
 In order to avoid military service during World War II, Haymes asserted his nonbelligerent status as a citizen of Argentina, which remained neutral until almost the end of the war.
-Hollywood-based columnists Louella Parsons and Hedda Hopper questioned Haymes' patriotism, but the story had surprisingly little effect on his career.
+Hollywood-based columnists Louella Parsons and Hedda Hopper questioned Haymes' patriotism, but the story had little effect on his career.
 About that time, he was classified 4-F by the draft board because of hypertension.
 As part of his draft examination, he was confined for a short period to a hospital on Ellis Island, which confirmed his diagnosis of hypertension.

-In 1953, Haymes went to Hawaii (then a territory and, technically, not part of the United States) without first notifying immigration authorities.
-On returning to the mainland United States, he was nearly deported to Argentina, but won his battle to remain in the United States.
+In 1953 Haymes went to Hawaii (then still a territory of the United States) to visit actress Rita Hayworth, whom he later married.
+On returning to the U.S. mainland in August he was arrested for deportation under the McCarran–Walter Act for refusing to enter U.S. military service, and therefore was not entitled to live in the country.
+He appealed, and in 1955 won his battle to remain on the basis that Hawaii was a geographical part of the United States, and thus he had never left it.

-Later years
+Personal life

-Haymes experienced serious financial problems later in life, by the early 1960s declaring bankruptcy with $500,000 in debts.
+Haymes experienced alcoholism and had serious financial problems later in life, by the early 1960s declaring bankruptcy with $500,000 in debts.

 He appeared as unscrupulous doctor Elroy Gantman in a 1974 episode of the TV show Adam-12.

 Through his mother's nationality, Haymes spent his last years as an Irish citizen.

 Marriages

-Haymes was married six times, including to film actresses Joanne Dru (1941–1949), Rita Hayworth (1953–1955), and Fran Jeffries (1958–1964).
-He was also married to Nora Eddington (1949–1953), a former wife of Errol Flynn.
-Haymes had a total of six children—three with Joanne Dru, one with Fran Jeffries, and two with his sixth and final wife, British model Wendy Smith.
+Haymes was married six times.
+His first marriage to Edith Harper (1939) occurred when she claimed to be pregnant but was annulled after it was discovered that she was not.
+Haymes's other wives comprised film actresses Joanne Dru (1941–1949), Nora Eddington (a former wife of Errol Flynn) (1949–1953), Rita Hayworth (1953–1955) and Fran Jeffries (1958–1964), and British model Wendy Smith (1966).
+Haymes had six children—three with Joanne Dru, one with Fran Jeffries, and two with Wendy Smith.